Newborn Jaundice and Kernicterus

-Jaundice can develop when red blood cells break down and bilirubin is left.
-It is normal for some red blood cells to die every day.
-In the womb, the mother's liver removes bilirubin for the baby, but after birth the baby's liver must remove the bilirubin.
+Jaundice is the yellow color seen in the skin of many newborns.
+Jaundice happens when a chemical called bilirubin builds up in the baby's blood.
+During pregnancy, the mother's liver removes bilirubin for the baby, but after birth the baby's liver must remove the bilirubin.
 In some babies, the liver might not be developed enough to efficiently get rid of bilirubin.
 When too much bilirubin builds up in a new baby's body, the skin and whites of the eyes might look yellow.
 This yellow coloring is called jaundice.

-What are some of the signs and symptoms of jaundice?
+What are the signs and symptoms of jaundice in newborns?

 Jaundice usually appears first on the face and then moves to the chest, belly, arms, and legs as bilirubin levels get higher.
 The whites of the eyes can also look yellow.
 Jaundice can be harder to see in babies with darker skin color.
-Your baby's doctor or nurse can test how much bilirubin is in your baby's blood.
+The baby's doctor or nurse can test how much bilirubin is in the baby's blood.